“Pashupatinath Temple Burning Ghats” Photo Book Offers Rare Glimpse of Hindu Culture

 Her first book from this experience, Pashupatinath Temple Burning Ghats, provides an intimate glimpse into a foreign culture few westerners ever have the opportunity to experience.

 In April 2011, during a whirlwind one day tour of greater Kathmandu, Nepal, Ms. Winand was taken by a friend to the Hindu holy shrine of Pashupatinath.
 While there, she had the rare chance to observe local funerary rites.

 Shot from a distance on the opposite bank of a river so as not to intrude on anyone's privacy, the 32 images in this book chronicle one Hindu funeral ritual from start to finish.
 The images are intimate and speak of the core Hindu and Buddhist concepts of suffering and Impermanence.

 Ms. Winand chose to self-publish her first book with Blurb.
 It is available in both softcover and hardcover editions, from $22.95 USD.

 All images copyright 2011 by Tammy Winand.

-Tammy Winand is an author, photographer and designer.
+Tammy Winand is an photographer, designer, and journalist.
 Born in York, PA in 1968, she graduated from Dallastown High School in 1986 and attended West Chester University, where she studied French and creative writing.
-She relocated to central Florida in 1992.
-Since then she has lived in 7 US states and 4 foreign countries.
+She has lived in 11 US states and 4 foreign countries.
 Her work focuses mainly on travel and cultures and how they connect us all.
 She has written regarding life in the Tibetan exile communities of India and Nepal, and plans several more books in related fields.
 Tammy recounts attending teachings by His Holiness the Dalai Lama in the community where he has resided since 1960 as among the most uplifting and life changing events in her unconventional journey.
 She also loves tea, cats, and chocolate.